- Undergraduate Students

-- Do not fall into the "confidentiality trap".
+- Do not fall into the "confidentiality trap."
 Once you believe that a student is at risk of committing suicide, you must never agree to keep this information secret or confidential.
-The student may say, "You're making this worse than it already is," but despite any protest by the student, you must relay information about the situation to the Counselor, Campus Safety, Residence Life staff (RA or Hall Director), or some other responsible professional party.
-One helpful strategy is to point out the bind in which the suicidal student is placing you.
+The individual may say, "You're making this worse than it already is," but despite any protest by the individual, you must relay information about the situation to the counselor, Campus Safety, Residence Life staff (RA or hall director), or some other responsible professional party.
+One helpful strategy is to point out the bind in which the suicidal individual is placing you.
 You might say, "On one hand, you're expressing these serious desires to end your life, and on the other hand, you're basically asking me to ignore what you're telling me.
 Do you see the bind that puts me in?
 If you were in my situation, what would you do?"
 Whatever you do, do not keep a secret that may cost a life.

-- If the person refuses to seek help, contact the Counselor, Campus Safety, or Residence Life.
+- If the person refuses to seek help, contact the counselor, Campus Safety, or Residence Life.
 If all else fails, you may have to take a more assertive, even authoritarian, approach.
 You might say something like, "When a person tells me things like you have today, I feel obligated as someone who cares about you to do all that I can to stop you from hurting yourself."
-If the situation occurs during a weekday, you should call or come to Student Affairs in Blackmer Hall and ask for assistance.
-After normal working hours and on weekends, you should contact Campus Safety (937-484-1111).
+If the situation occurs during a weekday, you should call or come to Student Affairs and ask for assistance.
+After normal working hours and on weekends, you should contact Campus Safety.

 - Remember, your role is not to take on the person's problems or to provide counseling.
 Your primary goal should be to get the suicidal person into the care of the mental health specialists in the counselor.
 Here's how:

-- After 4:30pm, over weekends, or when there is imminent danger, call UU Campus Safety at (937) 484-1111.
-The on-call officer will gather information about the situation and, if necessary, contact the Campus Life Office or Dean of Students.
+- After 4:30 p.m., over weekends, or when there is imminent danger, call Campus Safety at (937) 484-1111.
+The on-call officer will gather information about the situation and, if necessary, contact the Campus Life Office or the dean of students.

 - Do not leave the person alone unless you may be in immediate danger.
-UU faculty, staff, and students often escort students in crisis to the counselor to provide comfort and reassurance, and this type of support is critical with acutely suicidal students.
-It is also important to remove firearms, drugs, sharp objects, and anything else that could be used in an impulsive suicide attempt.
-However, if you feel in danger of being harmed by the person, leave the area and call the Campus Safety or 911.
+UU faculty, staff and students often escort students in crisis to the counselor to provide comfort and reassurance, and this type of support is critical with acutely suicidal individuals.
+It is also important to remove firearms, drugs, sharp objects and anything else that could be used in an impulsive suicide attempt.
+However, if you feel in danger of being harmed by the person, leave the area and call Campus Safety or 911.

 - Let the individual know that counseling services are free and confidential.
 Suicidal students are often concerned about the cost of receiving crisis services and, even more commonly, about who will know about their situation.

-- The counseling process is often most difficult at the very beginning, particularly for suicidal students in crisis, and your follow up support may help to get the person over this initial hurdle.
+- The counseling process is often most difficult at the very beginning, particularly for suicidal individuals in crisis, and your follow-up support may help to get the person over this initial hurdle.

 - Don't debate the person about the right to die.
-In your effort to be helpful, don't argue with a student to try to convince him or her that suicide is wrong, immoral, or illegal.
+In your effort to be helpful, don't argue with an individual to try to convince him or her that suicide is wrong, immoral or illegal.
 Because suicidal people frequently feel out of control in many important areas of their lives, they will often vigorously defend their perceived right to remain in control of whether or not they will continue living.
 Once the student feels that he or she can retain this power, they will often be more open to considering other alternatives.